 The American statistician and physicist Walter Shewhart is considered the father of PDCA.
 He was passionate about statistical analysis and quality improvement, and he built the foundation of PDCA recorded in numerous publications.

-Years later, inspired by Shewhart’s ideas, William Deming actually developed the model into a learning and improvement cycle, which became popular as PDCA.
-This is why the model is also known as Shewhart cycle or Deming cycle.
+Years later, inspired by Shewhart’s ideas, William Deming actually developed the model into a learning and improvement cycle, becoming popular as PDCA.
+This is why the model is also known as the Shewhart cycle or Deming cycle.

-PDCA cycle is an iterative approach for continually improving products, people, and services.
+PDCA cycle is an iterative process for continually improving products, people, and services.
 It became an integral part of what is known today as Lean management.
-The model includes solutions testing, analyzing results and improving the process.
+The Plan-Do-Check-Act model includes solutions testing, analyzing results, and improving the process.

-For example, imagine that you have plenty of customer’s complaints about slow response rate of your support team.
-Then you will probably need to improve the way your team works in order to keep customers satisfied.
+For example, imagine that you have plenty of customer complaints about the slow response rate of your support team.
+Then you will probably need to improve the way your team works to keep customers satisfied.
 That is the point where PDCA comes into play.

-Let’s explore the four stages of PDCA in details.
+Let’s take a closer look at the four stages of the PDCA process.

 At this stage, you will literally plan what needs to be done.
-Depending on the size of the project, planning can take a major part of your team’s efforts.
-It will usually consist of smaller steps, so you can build a proper plan with fewer possibilities of failure.
+Depending on the project's size, planning can take a major part of your team’s efforts.
+It will usually consist of smaller steps so that you can build a proper plan with fewer possibilities of failure.

 Before you move to the next stage, you need to be sure that you answered some basic concerns:

-Have in mind, you and your team may need to go through the plan ? couple of times, before being able to proceed.
+Keep in mind, you and your team may need to go through the plan a couple of times before being able to proceed.
 In this case, it is appropriate to use a technique for creating and maintaining open feedback loops such as Hoshin Kanri Catchball.
 It will enable you to collect enough information before you decide to proceed.